Email marketing is a huge opportunity for your business. From brand building to nurturing leads to making sales,

 audience admires can draw attention to your subject line and encourage

-Example: Warren Buffett and Bill Gates agree reading
+Example: Warren Buffett and Bill Gates agree this skill is critical

 a compelling allusion to a story that can only be read if the email is opened